ItalyPaleAle/revaulter/docs/02-install-and-configure-revaulter.md

     If set, clients need to provide this shared key in calls made to the `/request` endpoints, in the `Authorization` header.
     Note that this option only applies to calls to the `/request` endpoints.
 It does not apply to the endpoints used by administrators to confirm (or deny) requests.
     Environmental variable name: `REVAULTER_REQUESTKEY`
+  - **`allowedVaults`** (optional):
+    If set, allows requests targeting only the Azure Key Vaults named in the list.
+    Values can be formatted as:

+    - The address of the vault, such as `https://<name>.vault.azure.net` (could be a different format if using different clouds or private endpoints)
+    - The FQDN of the vault, such as `<name>.vault.azure.net` (or another domain if using different clouds or private endpoints)
+    - Only the name of the vault, which will be formatted for `vault.azure.net`

+    Environmental variable name: `REVAULTER_ALLOWEDVAULTS`
   - **`origins`** (optional, default is equal to the value of `baseUrl`):
     Comma-separated lists of origins that are allowed for CORS.
 This should be a list of all URLs admins can access Revaulter at.
 Alternatively, set this to `*` to allow any origin (not recommended).
     Environmental variable name: `REVAtrustedForwardedIPHeaderULTER_ORIGINS`